dahalsweekar/llama-bot/README.md

 ## 1. Ollama3
 This LLM runs independenly on personal server.
 If a server is powerful enough i.e if a server has a powerful GPU, then the task of generating the conversation becomes feasiable.
 One benefit of doing this way is that your do not require API keys (which should be purchased in most cases).
 The installation process is fairly straight forward and the models are being upgraded everyday as I write.
 The process of switching between the models is easy and hence some form of research can be done on such models such as its accuracy and execution time.

+## 2. Langchain
+A langchain is a production ready library which allows developer to employ LLMs with single line of code.
+It is a open source python library, which can be installed using pip.
+The langchain has many features from splitting a text into chunks, to employing a LLM for text generation.

 ## 2. Front-end, APIs, and Server
 This project is fully equipped with three main components that makes up a runnable application.
 I have created fairly beautiful UI and easy navigation process.
 Though, authentication is not implemented, it can be implemented and will be implemented in future projects.